Dilmun to Z ... Creation ... Gods with Water Buckets

 So this is why I had to fly over the area in a hot air balloon December 10, 2000.

 I find it an interesting creational metaphor that the Lost Paradise of Dilmun is a Theme Water Park.
 "The Lost Paradise of Dilmun Water Park claims to be the biggest in the Middle East.
 The lush green oasis has waterfalls, submarine caves and even raging rivers.
 The high-tech aquatic rides have been set in a landscape aiming to recapture the ancient history of Bahrain by integrating the Dilmun period into the park's theme.
 Dilmun is the setting of the Sumerian creation myth and is described as "the place where the sun rises".
 According to legend it was here that Ziusudra, the hero of the Sumerian flood, was taken by the gods and given eternal life."
-(I believe this is a metaphor for the end of this program.)
+(I believe this is a metaphor for the end of this Simulation)